Redlands pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Redlands tomorrow?

-On 26 June 2026, pollen conditions in Redlands will be similar to today with no significant pollen expected.
+On 17 July 2026, pollen conditions in Redlands will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Redlands this week?